 What “Medicare for All” Means

 As the name suggests, Medicare for All expands on the original Medicare program that’s been around since 1965.
 This program, which provides guaranteed health insurance to older Americans, is consistently popular with voters.
-According to the American Society on Aging, over 70% of Americans view Medicare favorably, about 75% say it’s important for themselves or their families, and over 95% say it’s important for the country as a whole.
+A 2015 survey by the Kaiser Family Foundation (KFF) found that 75% of Americans covered by Medicare said the program was working well for most seniors.

 When Medicare was first introduced, it was designed in a way that allowed the program to expand to cover more people.
-However, the only time that’s happened was in 1972, when the program was broadened to cover people with disabilities.
-For the next 45 years, the program remained mostly unchanged.
+However, the only time that happened was in 1972, when the program was broadened to cover people with disabilities.
+For the next 45 years, the number of people covered remained mostly unchanged.

-Then, in 2017, Senator Bernie Sanders of Vermont – now a candidate for president – proposed expanding it on a massive scale to cover virtually everyone in the country.
+Then, in 2017, Sen. Bernie Sanders of Vermont proposed expanding the program on a massive scale to cover virtually everyone in the country.
 Under his plan, an all-inclusive Medicare would replace the existing Medicare and Medicaid programs, as well as all private health insurance.
 It’s essentially the latest spin on a “single-payer” health care system, in which the government uses tax money to provide health insurance for everyone.

 What Medicare for All Would Cover